GeekTrainer/loved-mutt/goals/2-authentication.md

 After enabling authentication and logging in via GitHub, the page should look like this:

 ![Screenshot of the starting page, showing a textbox where you can name the dog, and the header What would you call this cute Pyrenees dog?](./media/authentication.png)

+## Next challenge

+Once your team has configured authentication and authorization, you can [add a database](./3-database.md).